-- Proper handling and disposal should be established prior to testing.
+- Proper handling and disposal should be established before testing.

 - Always use a clean, fresh container to avoid cross-contamination of urine samples.

-- Do not remove the test device seal until you are ready to perform the test.
+- Do not remove the device seal until you are ready to perform the analysis.

 - Do not use the expiration date.

-- A positive test result does not always mean the donor has abused drugs as it may have been prescribed by a doctor.
+- A positive result does not always mean the donor has abused drugs as a doctor may have prescribed it.

 - Do not store and or expose test kits to temperatures greater than 30°C.

 - Do not freeze the testing device.

-○ How do I interpret a urine drug test?
+How do I interpret a urine drug analysis?

 - The drug test is used to obtain a visual, qualitative result and is intended for screening only.

-- A urine drug test assay provides only a preliminary result.
+- The urine analysis assay provides only a preliminary result.

 - Allow the urine specimen and or drug test kit to reach room temperature before testing.

 - Clinical consideration and professional judgment must be applied to any drug test result, particularly in evaluating a presumptive positive result (non-negative).

-- In order to obtain a confirmed result or confirmation, the urine sample should be sent for further analysis to a laboratory.
+- The urine sample should be sent for further analysis to a laboratory to obtain a confirmed result or confirmation.
 Gas Chromatography/Mass Spectroscopy (GC/MS) is the preferred confirmation method.

 Colored lines appear in both Control Region (C) and Test Region (T).
-The line in the control region is the control line, which is used to indicate the test was successful.
+The control region line is called the control line, which indicates the test was successful.
 The line in the test region is the drug result line.
-The test line may have varying intensity either weaker or stronger in color than that of the control line: This is not an indication of drugs being present.
+The test line may have varying intensity, either weaker or stronger in color than that of the control line: This is not an indication of drugs being present.
 A negative result for a drug indicates that the concentration of that drug in urine is below the cutoff level.